 Sindhuja

 Sindhuja is an Indian actor, best known for Tamil cinema.
 Sindhuja began their career in 1991.
-With 30 credits to their name and an average audience rating of 7.3, Sindhuja remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Sindhuja remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Sindhuja is already attracting significant attention for their distinctive work.

 Career Milestones